 - D. ELIGIBLE FIRE COSTS.
 All costs incurred by the Supporting Party as reimbursable fire assistance must be adequately documented as an actual expense.
-The parties agree that to the extent applicable the parties will follow the cost principles and other requirements set forth in Part 200 of Title 2 of the Code of Federal Regulations.
+The parties agree that to the extent applicable, the parties will follow the cost principles and other requirements set forth in Part 200 of Title 2 of the Code of Federal Regulations.
 All costs must be reasonable, allowable, and allocable.
 Costs must be consistently treated as either direct costs or indirect costs.
 Consistent treatment of costs is a basic cost accounting principle and is specifically required to assure that the same types of costs are not charged as both direct costs and indirect costs.
-Every effort should be made to classify costs incurred for the same purpose, in like circumstances, consistently as either direct or indirect costs. - (1) Direct costs are those items of expense specifically identified with the delivery or completion of a project or program.
-General examples include, but are not limited to, personnel costs (salary and fringe benefits), equipment costs, travel, materials, supplies, and contracts. - (2) Indirect costs are those items of expense incurred as part of general management and administrative support of an organization.
-These costs are not attributable to a specific project, program or output, but are distributed among many benefiting activities.
-Often, they are proposed as a percentage of direct project costs and are referred to as administrative costs, overhead, or burden.
-Examples may include office space, computer equipment, postage, utilities, salaries for administrative activities such as procurement, personnel, accounting, and so forth. - E. INDIRECT COST RATES COOPERATIVE FIRE.
+Every effort should be made to classify costs incurred for the same purpose, in like circumstances, consistently as either direct or indirect costs. - 1.
+Direct costs are those items of expense specifically identified with the delivery or completion of a project or program.
+General examples include, but are not limited to, personnel costs (salary and fringe benefits), equipment costs, travel, materials, supplies, and contracts. - 2.
+Indirect costs are those items of expense incurred as part of general management and administrative support of an organization.
+Indirect costs are proposed as a percentage (or rate) of a direct cost allocation base such as Modified Total Direct Cost (MTDC) or direct labor.
+Indirect costs are also referred to as administrative costs, overhead, or burden.
+Examples of indirect costs may include office space, computer equipment, postage, utilities, salaries for administrative activities such as procurement, personnel, accounting, and so forth. - E. INDIRECT COST RATES COOPERATIVE FIRE.
 When indirect cost rates are applied to Federal reimbursements, the parties agree to the following: - 1.
-If the payment recipient (cooperator) has never received or does not currently have a negotiated indirect cost rate, they are eligible for a de minimis indirect cost rate up to 10% of Modified Total Direct Costs (MTDC).
-MTDC is defined as all salaries and wages, fringe benefits, materials and supplies, services, travel, and contracts up to the first \$25,000 of each contract. - 2.
-For rates greater than 10%, the payment recipient (cooperator) shall provide either an applicable negotiated indirect cost rate agreement (NICRA) from a cognizant Federal agency, or an indirect cost rate summary in a format that clearly defines the indirect cost rate and MTDC. - 3.
-The payment recipient (cooperator) must maintain adequate documentation to support the methodology and computation of the indirect cost rate.
-Documentation must be made available to the Federal agency upon request.
+If the Cooperator has never received or does not currently have a negotiated indirect cost rate, they are eligible for a de minimis indirect cost rate up to 15 percent of modified total direct costs (MTDC).
+MTDC is defined as all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$50,000 of each subaward (regardless of the period of performance of the subawards under the award). - 2.
+For rates greater than 15 percent and less than 25 percent, the Cooperator shall maintain documentation to support the rate.
+Documentation may include, but is not limited to, accounting records, audit results, cost allocation plan, letter of indirect cost rate approval from an independent accounting firm, or other Federal agency approved rate notice applicable to agreements. - 3.
+For a rate greater than 25 percent, the U.S. Forest Service may require that the Cooperator request a federally approved rate from the Cooperator's cognizant audit agency no later than 3 months after the effective date of the agreement.